pranavius/InstanceCollectionHelper/Docs/InstanceCollectionHelper.md

 table<RaidDifficulty, RaidDifficulty>?
 ```

-Provides associations for difficulties that are not listed in `DifficultyIDs` but share a lockout with the listed ID(s)
+Provides associations for difficulties that share a lockout with the listed `DifficultyID`

 ## Waypoint